Understanding POS Terminals

 • Has Multiple Cash Drawers: Enable if the terminal manages two cash drawers.

-Step 5: Save & Activate
+Step 5: Save and Activate

 Click Save to finalize.
 The terminal is now ready for transactions.